-- Should this content be divided into smaller chunks that users might want to access separately? - What is the smallest section of content that needs to be individually indexed? - Will this content need to be repurposed across multiple documents or as part of multiple processes?
+- Can this content be segmented into multiple chunks that users might want to access separately? - What is the smallest section of content that needs to be individually indexed? - Will this content need to be repurposed across multiple documents or as part of multiple processes?

-Once the content chunks have been defined, they can be mapped to their destinations, which can be web pages, PDAs, or some other medium.
+Once the content chunks have been defined, they can be mapped onto destination web pages.
 You will need a systematic means of documenting the source and destination of all content so that the production team can carry out your instructions.
 As discussed earlier, one approach involves the assignment of a unique identification code to each content chunk.

 For example, the creation of the SIGGRAPH 96 Conference web site required the translation of print-based content to the online environment.
 In such cases, content mapping involves the specification of how chunks of content in the print materials map to pages on the web site.
 For SIGGRAPH 96, we had to map the contents of elaborately designed brochures, announcements, and programs onto web pages.
-Because it wouldn't have made sense to attempt a one-to-one mapping of printed pages to web pages, we instead went through a process of content chunking and mapping with the content editor.
-First, we broke each page of the brochure into logical chunks of content, inventoried the results, and then devised a simple scheme tied to page numbers for labeling each chunk (Figure 12-16).
+As it wouldn't have made sense to attempt a one-to-one mapping of printed pages to web pages, we instead went through a process of content chunking and mapping with the content editor.
+First, we broke each page of the brochure into logical chunks or atoms of content, and devised a simple scheme tied to page numbers for labeling each chunk (Figure 12-16).